-In an effort to avoid doing the same thing within the colonizing section of the website, we will give both the Indigenous and Crown perspectives on something to contrast which is which.
-The discussion on sovereignty, authority and jurisdiction is well suited for this approach.
+In an effort to avoid doing the same thing within this colonizing section of the website, we will give both Indigenous and Crown perspectives to contrast which is which.
+A discussion on sovereignty, authority and jurisdiction is well suited for this approach.

 1. Indigenous Sovereignty: